cchaas-uwaterloo/Buck_converter_design/README.md

 # Buck_converter_design
-Guided design of a Buck SMPS for EPFL EE-365 course.
-Project tasks:
+Guided design of a Buck SMPS for the EE-365 Power Electronics course at the Ecole Polytechnique Federale de Lausanne (EPFL).
+The principle tasks completed for the project include:
   - design of power circuit based on provided design specifications
   - selection of heat-sinks (if required) for power circuit semi-conductor components based on operating conditions
   - selection of main control circuit components (PWM controller, auxiliary power supply, etc. from list of recommended alternatives)